HeavenlyEntity/neatsuite/packages/netsuite-umd/README.md

 # @neatsuite/http-umd

-UMD/Browser bundle for [@neatsuite/http](https://www.npmjs.com/package/@neatsuite/http) - A TypeScript-first NetSuite API client.
+UMD/Browser utilities for [@neatsuite/http](https://www.npmjs.com/package/@neatsuite/http) - A TypeScript-first NetSuite API client.

-This package provides a pre-built UMD bundle with all dependencies included, optimized for browser and AMD environments.
+This package provides browser-compatible utilities and types from the main package.
+For full NetSuite API functionality, use the main package in Node.js environments.

 ## Installation